oarcscience/ith.oarc.science/aus/peck/peck00.md

 All Australia it entrances,
     Radiant in its Power.

 ###### Scanned at Intangible Textual Heritage.
 Completed February 12, 2000.
 Reformatted September 8, 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 The copyright status of this text is unknown.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------